-The Council's Executive Director is a member of the Steering Committee for the University of Alaska's Alaska Justice Information Center, formed in 2015 to compile, analyze, and report on criminal justice topics to policymakers and practitioners in order to improve public safety, to increase criminal justice system accountability, and to reduce recidivism.
-During 2019 and 2020, AJiC released reports on Alaska State Trooper staffing, homicides, Alaska trial court caseloads, and property crime.
-AJiC also released several factsheets and online dashboards during this time.
+The Council's Executive Director is a member of the Steering Committee for the University of Alaska's Alaska Justice Information Center (AJiC), formed in 2015 to compile, analyze, and report on criminal justice topics to policymakers and practitioners in order to improve public safety, to increase criminal justice system accountability, and to reduce recidivism.
+During 2021 and 2022, AJiC released reports from the Alaska Victimization Survey, adverse childhood experiences, intimate partner violence, and Alaska police officer use of deadly force.
+AJiC also was involved with the work of the Alaska Criminal Justice Commission and its successor entity, the Alaska Criminal Justice Data Analysis Commission.